linux-system-roles/logging/roles/rsyslog/README.md

 ------------------------------
 - `kernel_message`: load `imklog`.
 - `use_imuxsock`: use `imuxsock` instead of `imjournal`.
-- `rsyslog_imjournal_ratelimit_burst`: set to imjournal RateLimit.Burst.
+- `journal_ratelimit_burst`: set to imjournal RateLimit.Burst.
 Default to 20000.
-- `rsyslog_imjournal_ratelimit_interval`: set to imjournal RateLimit.Interval.
+- `journal_ratelimit_interval`: set to imjournal RateLimit.Interval.
 Default to 600.
-- `rsyslog_imjournal_persist_state_interval`: set to imjournal PersistStateInterval.
+- `journal_persist_state_interval`: set to imjournal PersistStateInterval.
 Default to 10.

 Files inputs sub-variables
 ------------------------------
-- `rsyslog_input_log_path`: File name to be read by the imfile plugin.
+- `input_log_path`: File name to be read by the imfile plugin.
 The value should be full path.
 Wildcard '*' is allowed in the path.
 Default to `/var/log/containers/*.log`

 Remote inputs sub-variables
 - `udp_port`: if the port number is given, rsyslog is configured to listen at the udp port number.
 Default to 514.